Skip to main content

-What to Look For in AI Research Tools
+What Should You Look For in AI Research Tools?

 Before evaluating specific tools, it helps to know what separates useful AI research tools from flashy demos.
 These are the criteria that matter most for academic work.